-The Fed has cultivated an addiction which requires ever increasing dosages to satisfy.
+The Fed has cultivated an addiction that requires ever-increasing dosages to satisfy.
 The U.S. economy remains lethargic, and the main beneficiaries to date of all the quantitative easing programs have been banks, which have recovered nicely from the depths of the financial crisis in 2008 and have since reported record profits.

 For anyone expecting that the Fed is really about to change direction and reduce stimulus, we ask why now?
 Or why any time soon?
 Government-reported price inflation is well under control.
 And there has been no real recovery in employment and wages.

 We'll also remind investors the current frontrunner to replace Chairman Ben Bernanke is his Vice-chair, Janet Yellen.
-She consistently advocates for the Fed do even more to stimulate growth.
+She consistently advocates for the Fed to do even more to stimulate growth.
 A Berkeley-style socialist, Yellen is unfazed by zero interest rates and gigantic amounts of debt monetization.
-In fact, she would like interest rates to fall below zero – in other words, savers would pay the bank to hold their money.
+She would like interest rates to fall below zero – in other words, savers would pay the bank to hold their money.

 "If it were possible to take interest rates into negative territory I would be voting for that," said Yellen in a 2010 speech.